-Massachusetts requires applicants to have held a community outreach meeting (page 12) in the proposed local community within the last six months and sign a Host Community Agreement (HCA) with the municipality.
+Massachusetts requires applicants to have held a community outreach meeting (detailed in the Guidance Document) in the proposed local community within the last six months and sign a Host Community Agreement (HCA) with the municipality.
 There must be a public notice of the meeting describing the subject matter that will be covered and the proposed address of the applicant’s establishment.
 A copy of the notice is also required to be filed with the town or city clerk, the planning board, the contracting authority, and the local licensing authority for adult use of marijuana (if applicable).

 There are also guidelines as to what must be discussed at the community outreach meeting including:

 - Information demonstrating that the location will be maintained securely